Arizonagong/vCIES2020_Network-Analysis/README.md

 [vCIES 2020 Network Analysis Workshop: Session2.
 Practice](https://cies2020.org/)

 Please be aware that the video files are not downladable and sharing with the others without a permission is prohibited.
-This video will be shared to the general public from June 2020 through my Youtube channel and personal website.
+This video will be accessible to general public from June 2020 through my Youtube channel and personal website.

 ##   2. igraph R script & data files